 In this series of articles, I will put two players of interest head to head to see how they stack up against each other!
 Inevitably, as Fantasy coaches we are often faced the conundrum of “pick one”, whether that be due to salary cap squeeze, team structure, upcoming fixtures, etc.

-For context, I will present multiple quickfire✅(Pros) and ⌦ (Cons) and from there try and split the two to come to a final verdict!
+For context, I will present multiple quickfire ✅(Pros) and ⌦(Cons) and from there try and split the two to come to a final verdict!

-So there you have it folks, the seventh edition of ‘Fantasy Face-off’?
+So there you have it folks, the fourth edition of ‘Fantasy Face-off’?
 What did you make of it – agree? disagree?
 Who else would you like to see go head-to-head over the preseason?
 Let me know in the comments!
 Thoughts, feedback and banter welcome!